tardate/LittleArduinoProjects/Electronics101/FM/TEA5767/README.md

 ### TEA5767 Key Features

-Picking the eyes form the data sheet:
+Picking the eyes from the data sheet:

 * FM mixer for conversion to IF of the US/Europe (87.5 MHz to 108 MHz) and Japanese (76 MHz to 91 MHz) FM band
 * I²C -bus and 3-wire bus, selectable via pin BUSMODE